chris-marsh/pureline/README.md

 ## Customization

 Some example configuration files are provided.
 The config file contains lines which are sourced by PureLine.
-The modules to be used are listed in the PL_MODULES environment variablee;
+The segments to be used are listed in the PL_segmentS environment variablee;

-        declare -a PL_MODULES=(
+        declare -a PL_SEGMENTS=(
-            # Module                Background  Foreground
+            # Segment                Background  Foreground
-            'user_module            Yellow      Black'
+            'user_segment            Yellow      Black'
-            'path_module            Blue        Black'
+            'path_segment            Blue        Black'
-            'read_only_module       Red         White'
+            'read_only_segment       Red         White'
         )

-To remove a module, comment or delete the relevant line.
-You can rearrange the modules in any order you prefer.
+To remove a segment, comment or delete the relevant line.
+You can rearrange the segments in any order you prefer.
 The first two parameters are background and foreground colors which can be customized.
-Some modules may have additional options.
+Some segments may have additional options.

 ### Default Colors